The Human Truth Foundation

 q=199.

 Jordan is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
-Jordan does better than average in speed of uptake of HR treaties20.
-In 2017, sweeping reforms to the judiciary and justice system were proposed and parliament passed a disabilities law that prohibits discrimination against disabled people21.
+Jordan does better than average when it comes to eliminating modern slavery19.
 However Jordan performs less well in most areas.
-It does worse than average in terms of the rate of gender bias (from 7 indicators)22, commentary in Human Rights Watch reports23, supporting personal, civil & economic freedoms24, LGBT equality25 (still high for Asia), opposing gender inequality26, its nominal commitment to Human Rights27, supporting press freedom28 and in freethought29.
-And finally, it falls into the worst-performing 20 in its success in fighting anti-semitic prejudice30.
-"In 2017, Jordan continued to violate human rights, including restrictions on free expression, free assembly, and women´s rights"21.
-Jordan does not accept basic human rights regarding religion; only Islam is acceptable21.
+It does worse than average in the rate of gender bias (from 7 indicators)20, commentary in Human Rights Watch reports21, supporting personal, civil & economic freedoms22, LGBT equality23 (still high for Asia), its nominal commitment to Human Rights24, opposing gender inequality25, its average Freedom in the World rating, supporting press freedom26 and in freethought27.
+And finally, it sits amongst the bottom 20 for its success in fighting anti-semitic prejudice28.
+"In 2017, Jordan continued to violate human rights, including restrictions on free expression, free assembly, and women´s rights"29.
+Jordan does not accept basic human rights regarding religion; only Islam is acceptable29.

 For tables, charts and commentary, see: